 Victim Support provides emotional support, counselling, personal advocacy and information to all people affected by crime and trauma throughout New Zealand.

 Barnardos offers some low-cost services for children and families.

-See our Useful Links page for a range of websites for various services.
+See our Useful Links page for websites of a range of services.